duzymaju/scout-units-list/readme.txt

 = 0.5 =
 Upgrade shortcodes and persons.
 Add persons sorting.
 Add possibility to show structure from external source.
 Add custom user photos.

+= 0.6 =
+Move responsibilities from user to position.